g-clef/g-clef.github.io/lab/kubernetes.md

       hosts:
         lab-cluster-master-1:
           ansible_connection: lxd
-          ansible_host: albatross2.g-clef.net:lab-cluster-master-1
+          ansible_lxd_remote: albatross2
+          delegated_to: albatross2.g-clef.net
 ```
 The special thing to note here is that I've defined `lxd_hosts` as a group of its own, and given ansible a way to
 connect to those hosts themselves (ssh via username & key).
-Then, in each host, I define the `ansible_host` to be the
+Then, in each host, I define the `ansible_lxd_remote`
-server I want to run the VM on and then the VM name, like `<servername>:<vmname>`.
+to be the server I want to run the VM on. **NOTE** this name is the name that you see for this host in `lxc remote list`.
+That may not be the same as its hostname or full network name.
+You'll also see a `delegated_to` entry.
+That's for

 Then, in the actual role definition, I also had to make the worker/master tasks look like:
 ```